10 of the Best Things to Do at Xcaret

 2. Jaguars and Pumas: Guardians of the Ancient World

-One of my favorite spots after seeing the red macaws fly, was to get on th suspension bridge right at the end of the white Mayan road.
-This is one of the most popular things to do a Xcaret.
-I was not expecting I would find actual jaguars with babies hanging around at this place, but it was a wonderful sight to lay my eyes on.
+One of my favorite spots after seeing the red macaws fly was climbing on the suspension bridge right at the end of the white Mayan road.
+This is one of the most popular things to do at Xcaret.
+I did not expect to encounter actual jaguars with their young in this location, but it was a wonderful sight to behold.

-The jaguars are so confident but appeared to be very hot, since they weren’t moving much, but there they were, right in front of me with their majestic black spots and deep gaze.
+The jaguars were so confident, but they appeared to be very hot since they weren’t moving much.
+Yet, there they were, right in front of me, with their majestic black spots and deep gaze.
 Jaguars are common in this area, and once they were considered guardians of the jungle by the Mayan culture.

-Because of the many Jaguars that I saw in Xcaret, I planned to make a website dedicated to the importance of the majestic large feline but I’ve yet to make it happen.
-I would prefer to sell it to anyone that love to own it and make positive use out of it.
+Because of the many Jaguars that I saw in Xcaret, I planned to make a website dedicated to the importance of the majestic large feline, but I’ve yet to make it happen.
+I would prefer to sell it to anyone who would love to own it and use it positively.

-But back to these Jaguars at Xcaret.
-I was even more astounded when I found a standing binoculars where people took turns to admire their solemn beauty with an up close and personal view.
+But let’s return to the Jaguars at Xcaret.
+I was even more astounded when I found a standing pair of binoculars where people took turns to admire their solemn beauty with an up-close and personal view.
 I’d recommend bringing your own set of decent binoculars so you can search for these animals plus other rare sightings of monkeys, javelina, deer and many more animals that live in the jungle

 3. Xcaret’s Passport Stamp Booklet: You’ll get a Surprise!

-One of the most interactive things to do at Xcaret that I can share with you is to get an Xcaret passport at one of the stores in the Park.
-This is a little Passport-like booklet that costs around $3 USD.
-The objective is to fill it collected stamps after completing an activity or event, you ask the staff for a stamp to put in your booklet.
+One of the most interactive things to do at Xcaret is to get an Xcaret passport at one of the stores in the park.
+This item is a little Passport-like booklet that costs around $3 USD.
+The objective is to fill the booklet with collected stamps after completing an activity or event.
+You can ask the staff for a stamp to put in your booklet.

 If you’re similar to me, you’ll enjoy each attraction and collecting the whimsical stamp, but with a gamified approach.
-Add this to the list of another one of the interesting things to do at Xcaret!
+Add this activity to the list of other interesting things to do at Xcaret!

 And like in every good game, there is a reward waiting for you if you manage to collect all twenty-five stamps scattered around the park.
-This challenge is a rather difficult quest since the park is HUGE and you’ll probably need to be there more than one day.
+This challenge is a rather difficult quest, since the park is HUGE and you’ll probably need to be there for more than one day.

-If you stay in one of the hotels at Xcaret Park in Playa del Carmen, you can get a 50% off discount if you buy a second day ticket.
-But if you manage to get all the stamps you get a wonderful t-shirt from the park for free!
-I got a beautiful black one with all the animals from the park, a really lovely shirt of high quality cotton that I still wear to this, if you ask me.
+If you stay in one of the hotels at Xcaret Park in Playa del Carmen, you can get a 50% off discount if you buy a second-day ticket.
+But if you manage to get all the stamps, you get a wonderful t-shirt from the park for free!
+I got a beautiful black one with all the animals from the park, a really lovely shirt of high-quality cotton that I still wear to this day, if you ask me.

 4. The Butterfly Pavilion and Aviary: Another Great Thing to do at Xcaret Park